 Bus operations continue to be undertaken on a largely commercial basis, with some public subsidy for services for geographically isolated settlements although the budget for these has decreased over recent years.

-However, there are opportunities for new types of transport provision that could serve such settlements through demand responsive services.
+However, with the submission of the Bus Service Improvement Plan (BSIP) and the commitment to an Enhanced Partnerships which could include different types of transport provision that could serve such settlements through demand responsive services.
 Further, there are people who find it difficult, or who are unable to use mainstream services, often due to reduced mobility or sensory/cognitive impairments.
-Community transport services exist that are able to meet some of these needs.